Joonsey/joonsey.github.io/README.md

 ### Do have any other hobbies?

-Yes, i play World Of Warcraft somewhat competetively
+Yes, i play World Of Warcraft somewhat competetively.
 I have a Steam library of around ≈600 games.
 I also play most other competetive games on a level.